SnellerInc/sneller/doc/sneller-SQL.md

 then `MISSING` is returned.

-*Known limitation: the separator string `sep` must be a single-character string constant.*
+*Known limitation: the separator string `sep` must be a single-character ASCII string constant excluding the NUL ASCII character*

 See [Postgres string functions](https://www.postgresql.org/docs/current/functions-string.html).